foundry-rs/book/src/reference/anvil/README.md

 `anvil_setNextBlockBaseFeePerGas`
 Sets the base fee of the next block

+`anvil_setChainId`
+Sets the chain ID of the current EVM instance

 `anvil_dumpState`
 Returns a hex string representing the complete state of the chain.
 Can be re-imported into a fresh/restarted instance of Anvil to reattain the same state.